ahmedzbyr/taealam/python/datastore/export/README.md

 ### Initiating the Export Request

-Certainly!
-Below is the information structured in a Markdown table:

 | Fields            | Type                | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | ----------------- | ------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | project_id        | string              | Required.
 Project ID against which to make the request.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |
 | labels            | map<string, string> | Client-assigned labels.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |
 | entity_filter     | EntityFilter        | Description of what data from the project is included in the export.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 | output_url_prefix | string              | Required.
 Location for the export metadata and data files.
 The full resource URL of the external storage location.
 Currently, only Google Cloud Storage is supported.
 So `output_url_prefix` should be of the form: `gs://BUCKET_NAME[/NAMESPACE_PATH]`, where `BUCKET_NAME` is the name of the Cloud Storage bucket and `NAMESPACE_PATH` is an optional Cloud Storage namespace path (this is not a Cloud Datastore namespace).
 For more information about Cloud Storage namespace paths, see [Object name considerations](https://cloud.google.com/storage/docs/naming).
 The resulting files will be nested deeper than the specified URL prefix.
 The final output URL will be provided in the `google.datastore.admin.v1.ExportEntitiesResponse.output_url` field.
 That value should be used for subsequent `ImportEntities` operations.
 By nesting the data files deeper, the same Cloud Storage bucket can be used in multiple `ExportEntities` operations without conflict. |

 ```python
 operation = client.export_entities(request=request)